InderPabla/PythonNeuralNetwork/README.md

 ## Self Driving Car
 - Basic concept of self driving car using Convolutional Neural Networks
-- CNN was trained used 500, 50x50 pixel images.
+- CNN was trained using 500, 50x50 pixel images.
 - Each image was followed by a output of 2 neurons representing left and right turn

 ### GIF of self driving car